 This understanding fits with the broader Islamic perspective on women working; namely that whilst it is permissible, a woman should not do so at the expense of her family life.
 Caring for her family is not a secondary role as capitalist societies today have deemed, but rather crucial to ensuring the unity of the family and the Islamic upbringing of the next generation.

 However, with most families enduring a difficult economic situation today, the dream of a husband being able to support his family on one income, remains elusive for many.
-Consequently many Muslim women rightly work to sustain their families and benefit their communities and industries in the process.
+Consequently many Muslim women rightly work to sustain their families and benefit their communities in the process.

 This is even a situation endured by some of the women at the time of Muhammad (saws).
-The wife of the noted sahabah Abdullah Ibn Masoud was known to sell her hand-crafted goods to support her husband, child, and herself and once complained to her husband that her work prevented her from doing other good deeds or charity.
-When she went to the Prophet and explained that her husband was unable to work so she provided for her family, the Prophet (pbuh) told her to spend upon her family to receive the equivalent reward of giving supererogatory charity.
+The wife of Abdullah Ibn Masoud was known to sell her hand-crafted goods to support her husband, child, and herself and once complained to her husband that her work prevented her from doing other good deeds or charity.
+When she went to the Prophet and explained that her husband was unable to work so she provides for her family, the Prophet (pbuh) told her to spend upon her family to receive the equivalent reward of giving supererogatory charity.

 Throughout Islamic history many sahabiyyat and later Muslim women held numerous positions alongside their duties to their families, as scholars, judges and teachers.
 Therefore the discussion on women working, like many others, is one of balance and perspective.

 It’s a common discussion among Muslims and non-Muslims as to whether a balance between motherhood and having a career can ever be found.
 However, Islam is unique in this regard in that it has clearly defined the priorities for men and women, such that a balance in achieved around those primary roles.
 It is due to the lack of such guidance that women otherwise fall into the trap of trying to “have it all”, and feel the need to achieve in a high position at work, whilst juggling the role of homemaker and mother.